Granite Worktops Cost

 How Much Are Granite Worktops?

-UK granite worktop prices for a standard 650mm deep by 30mm thick countertop are around £600 (not including labour fees), although the final cost can vary depending on the exact size and finish.
-When purchasing granite kitchen worktops by measurement, prices are often somewhere between £270 to £600 per m², depending on the brand, quality and type.
+UK granite worktop prices for a standard 3,000mm long, 650mm deep, 30mm thick kitchen worktop are around £600 (not including labour fees), although the final cost can vary depending on the exact size and finish.
+When purchasing granite kitchen worktops by measurement, prices are often somewhere between £270 to £600 per m², depending on the brand, quality, and type.

 Exact granite worktop costs will vary based on factors like granite quality, thickness, and finishing.
 Regional variations can also influence pricing, especially when it comes to transport and delivery of the materials, as locations closer to stockists and quarries will have slightly lower fees than those based further from the site.